Choosing a school for a physically active child

-Exploring your physically active child's potential fit in 10 different school types
+Exploring a physically active child's school fit

 Kids vary widely in their physical activity level: while some are very active, others aren’t.
 Don’t underestimate the importance of your child’s activity level on school choice: it can play a big role in finding the right fit.